ldangelo/socialshare/README.md

 ## How does it work?

-The application authenticates uses through google.
+The application authenticates users through google.
 Once a user is authenticated they can authorize the application to post articles on linkedin.
 The application scrapes an RSS feed and when a new article appears it will automatically share the article for all users.

 ## SETUP